 As one of the European headquarters of the United Nations, the World Health Organization and several multinational corporations, Geneva's identity is diverse and complex.
 The official language is French, but expats are just as likely to hear its multilingual population speaking English, Spanish or German.

-Expats will have ample opportunity to find respite from the working week and enjoy a great lifestyle in Geneva.
 Public parks cover a quarter of the city and dozens of museums stand as monuments to the past, with striking views of the Alps painting the horizon.
+The weekends are for hiking (in summer) or skiing (during winter), or just exploring the city's epic restaurant scene.

 However, competition for its limited housing supply is high and finding somewhere to live can be challenging.
 People looking for larger family homes often opt to live across the border in neighbouring France.
 The standard of accommodation in Geneva is nonetheless excellent and in line with European standards, although space can be limited.